 Message from Dr. Samuel N. Kariuki

-Welcome to the Department of Business website.
-The Department was established in the year 2014 and has been growing steadily over the years in both staff and student numbers.
-Currently, the undergraduate and post-graduate student population stands above 2156 under 14 Faculties.
-The areas of expertise include Economics, Accounting, Finance, Strategic Management, Human Resource Management, Marketing, Procurement, and Supply Chain Management.
+Welcome to the Department of Business Studies website.
+The Department of Business Studies was created from 1st July, 2021 from the Department of Business and Economics which was established in the year 2014 following its steady growth in both staff and student numbers.
+Currently, the undergraduate and post-graduate student population stands above 1,000 under 11 members of the faculty.
+The areas of expertise include, Accounting, Finance, Strategic Management, Human Resource Management, Marketing, Procurement, and Supply Chain Management.

 The department offers the following market-driven programs: